mvincent7891/iRETAIN/README.md

 To get a feel for the app, login as a guest and take a tour.
 Simply navigate to the [splash page][live_app], and click on the large `DEMO` link.
 The remainder of this README will guide you through the app's features as if you were logged in as a guest.

 ## Structure and Usage: Subjects, Decks and Cards
-As soon as you login, you will see an index of subjects to the left, as well as links to the primary flashcard deck features: view (eye icon), search (magnifying glass icon), and study (graduation cap).
+As soon as you login, you will see an index of subjects to the left, as well as links to the primary flashcard deck features: view (eye icon), search (magnifying glass icon), and study (graduation cap icon).

-Users may be familiar with the overall structure of iRetain: Subjects contain decks, and decks contain cards.
-Each card has a title and body.
+Users may be familiar with the overall structure of iRetain: Subjects contain decks, and decks contain flashcards.
+Each card has a title and a body.
 When studying, the title is used as the answer, the body as the question.

-Users can create their own decks and cards, but decks will belong to public subjects.
+Users can create and 'own' decks and cards, but decks will belong to <i>public</i> subjects.

+### Study

 ### Under the Hood

 ### Card

+<a name="lookup"></a>
-### Auto Lookup<a name="lookup"></a>
+### Auto Lookup
+Here is some content.

 ### Decks